Filming in Greece

 6% Reduced: Some pharmaceutical products; some books, newspapers and periodicals; certain theatre and concert admissions; supply of electricity, gas and district heating.

-VAT is NOT considered qualified Greek spend.
+VAT is NOT considered a qualified Greek spend.

 Timeframe